Status of EU citizens in the UK – ICS Legal

-- People who arrived before the cut-off date, but won’t have been here for 5 years when we leave the EU, will be able to apply to stay until they have reached the 5 year threshold.
+• People who arrived before the cut-off date, but won’t have been here for 5 years when we leave the EU.
+They will be able to apply to stay until they have reached the 5 year threshold.
 They can then also apply for settled status.

-- People who arrive after the cut-off date will be able to apply for permission to remain after the UK leaves the EU, under the future immigration arrangements for EU citizens.
+• People who arrive after the cut-off date will be able to apply for permission to remain after the UK leaves the EU.
+It is under the future immigration arrangements for EU citizens.

-- Family dependants who are living with or join EU citizens before the UK’s exit will also be able to apply for settled status after 5 years in the UK.
+• Family dependents who are living with or join EU citizens before the UK’s exit will also be able to apply for settled status after 5 years in the UK.
 In these cases the cut-off date won’t apply.

-The cut-off date will be agreed during the negotiations but it shouldn’t be earlier than 29 March 2017 (the date Article 50 was triggered) or later than the date the UK leaves the EU.
+The cut-off date agree during the negotiations.
+But it shouldn’t earlier than 29 March 2017 (the date Article 50 trigger).
+On the other hand, later than the date the UK leaves the EU.

 UKBA intend that EU citizens with settled status and temporary permission to stay will continue to have broadly the same access as they currently do to healthcare, education, benefits and pensions.